iifl-logo

 Directors and Key Managerial Personnel

-As on March 31,2024, the Board of Directors of your Company comprised of six Directors, viz., three Executive Directors and three Independent Directors including two women Independent Directors.
+As on March 31, 2025, the Board of Directors of your Company comprised of eight Directors, viz., four Executive Directors and four Independent Directors including two women Independent Directors.
 As per the Articles of Association of the Company, one third of the Directors (other than Independent Directors) are liable to retire by rotation at the Annual General Meeting ("AGM") of the Company, every year.
-Mr. Venkatraman Narayanan (DIN: 01856347) retires by rotation at the ensuing 13th AGM and being eligible, offers himself for re-appointment.
+Mr. Ashok Soota (DIN: 00145962) retires by rotation at the ensuing 14th AGM and being eligible, offers himself for re-appointment.

-Ms. Anita Ramachandran (DIN 00118188), Mr. Rajendra Kumar Srivastava (DIN 07500741) and Ms. Shuba Rao Mayya (DIN No. 08193276) are the Independent Directors on the Board with Mr. Rajendra Kumar Srivastava being designated as the "Lead Independent Director".
-Pursuant to the provisions of Section 149 of the Companies Act, 2013 the Independent Directors have submitted declarations that each of them meets the criteria of independence as provided in Section 149(6) of the Companies Act, 2013 along with the Rules framed thereunder and Regulation 16(1)(b) of the Listing Regulations.
+Ms. Anita Ramachandran (DIN 00118188), Mr. Rajendra Kumar Srivastava (DIN 07500741), Ms. Shuba Rao Mayya (DIN No. 08193276) and Mr. Mittu Sridhara (DIN 09247644) are the Independent Directors on the Board with Mr. Rajendra Kumar Srivastava being designated as the "Lead Independent Director".
+Pursuant to the provisions of Section 149 of the Companies Act, 2013 the Independent Directors have submitted declarations that each of them meets the criteria of independence as provided in Section 149(6) of the Companies Act, 2013 along with the Rules framed thereunder and Regulation 16(1 )(b) of the Listing Regulations.
 There has been no change in the circumstances affecting their status as Independent Directors of the Company.
 In the opinion of the Board, the Independent Directors possess the requisite integrity, experience, expertise, and proficiency required under all applicable laws and the policies of the Company.

 Policy on Nomination and Remuneration of Directors